 - Unexplained bleeding

 The origin of most childhood cancers is unknown and cannot be prevented.
 A small number of environmental factors, such as exposure to radiation, may increase childhood cancer risk.
-In a small amount of cases, inherited genes can be linked to an increased risk for some forms of cancer in children.
-Physicians may recommend close follow up to reduce the risk of cancer developing in a particular organ.
+Children with genetic syndromes like Down syndrome face an increased risk for developing leukemia.
+In a small number of cases, inherited genes can be linked to an increased risk for some forms of cancer in children.
+Physicians may recommend close follow up or preventative surgery to reduce the risk of cancer developing in a particular organ.

 Children diagnosed with cancer can benefit from being treated at centers specializing in pediatric oncology, which use protocols developed for children, have specialized pediatric equipment and pediatric and surgical sub-specialists, and have clinical trials specifically for children.

-Sources: American Cancer Society, American Childhood Cancer Organization, National Cancer Institute, St. Baldrick’s Foundation, and Texas Cancer Registry
+Sources: American Cancer Society, Children’s Oncology Group, American Society of Clinical Oncology, National Cancer Institute, Centers for Disease Control and Prevention, Texas Cancer Registry